shouguoyang/Gemini/README.md

+# We implement ACFG Extraction and Similarity Calculation.

+please see ./application/README.md

 # DNN Binary Code Similarity Detection
 This repo provides an implementation of the Gemini network for binary code similarity detection in [this paper](https://arxiv.org/abs/1708.06525).